Apoll011/Alex/to-do.md

 - [x] Translation System for them
 - [ ] Fix stt in Voice interface
 - [ ] Async server for multiple conections
-- [ ] If server closes and reopens just reconnect without needing to close alex
+- [x] If server closes and reopens just reconnect without needing to close alex
-- [ ] Change hoe are you sure and repeat by  intead of re running the skill use the last sentence speak
+- [ ] Change how are you sure and repeat by  intead of re running the skill use the last sentence speak
+- [ ] Added event scheduler in a file for hard saving so its persist on mutiple coses and opens

 # Skills
 ## Information & Learning